 A website is your most prominent marketing channel and is likely to be the first place a new patron will learn about your organization.
 For most organizations, more than half of ticket sales come from their website.
 And most organizations feel like they don’t have adequate budgets for their websites.

-My friend and fellow arts marketer Tom O’Connor (of Tessitura) said it best when he was presenting at Boot Camp: “Arts organizations need to think of a website redesign less like a brochure and more like a building.”
+My friend and fellow arts marketer Tom O’Connor said it best when he was presenting at Boot Camp: “Arts organizations need to think of a website redesign less like a brochure and more like a building.”

 Many arts organizations rush into website redesigns without pursuing some critical steps.
 Here is the process I recommend: